AsapJay/AI/README.md

 # AI
-created a tic-tac-toe game to implement minimax algorithm and minimax with alpha-beta pruning optimization
+created a tic-tac-toe game to implement ai algorithms.
+Implemented minimax algorithm and minimax with alpha-beta pruning optimization